Sustain / Sustainable Farming Campaign / Better supply chains

 For more information on the work of the Groceries Code Action Network, contact Vicki Hird, Sustain: email@example.com.
 And join the mailing list for regular updates.

-We are also concerned with futher concentration in food retail and the lack of diverse market opportunities for farmers, growers and their customers.
+We are concerned with futher consolidation of food retail and the lack of market opportunities for farmers and growers.
 See our response to the proposed Asda Sainsburys merger announced in 2018.

-Meanwhile, Brexit means that farmers and small food businesses supplying UK manufacturers and retailers are grappling with additional uncertainties and business risks.
+Brexit has proved to be challenging for farmers and small food businesses supplying UK manufacturers and retailers, who have had to grapple with additional uncertainties and business risks.

 Find out more about the Groceries Code Adjudicator and our recommendations for improvements to support sustainable farming, in the UK and overseas: